Ángel de Estrada

-Ángel de Estrada (1872–1923) was an Argentine poet, novelist and writer.
+Ángel de Estrada (20 September 1872–28 December 1923) was an Argentine poet, novelist and writer.
 He was born in Buenos Aires, Argentina in 1872 and died at sea off Rio de Janeiro, Brazil in 1923.
 He was a great admirer and friend of the Nicaraguan poet Rubén Darío and with heavy influences from Italian writer Gabriele D'Annunzio.

 Family history

-Born in Buenos Aires in 1840, the first Ángel de Estrada came from a long line of wealthy landowners and helped found the Sociedad Rural Argentina (Rural Argentine Society).
+Born in Buenos Aires in 1840, the first Ángel de Estrada came from a long line of wealthy landowners and helped found the Sociedad Rural Argentina.
 His family connections plus large fortune helped him become a successful businessman.
 In 1869, he founded the publishing house, Editorial Estrada, which today forms part of the Macmillan Group.
 He continued similar ventures in the area of publishing, including opening the first paper factory in Argentina.
 De Estrada therefore provided many of the educational materials needed for the rapidly growing nation. Ángel de Estrada died in 1918.
 His son, of the same name, Ángel de Estrada, is well known perhaps because of the body of work left behind by his father.